ellm/ellm.github.io-inactive-2/about.md

 ### Practice and Routine

 - I'm at the gym three days a week running or doing cardio
 - Early mornings I use for learning.
-Right now, I'm learning ES6
+Right now, I'm learning ES6 and ReactJS
-- I get my Industry new mostly from these sources.
+- I get my Industry new mostly from these [sources]({{ site.baseurl }}{% link notes/industry-news %}).
 For other news, I'm keen on NYT, NPR and public radio.
 My local station is [WNYC](http://wnyc.org)
 - I try to practice deep reading each day for at least 15-20 minutes
 - My philosophy for day to day learning is to learn something, write it down and share it.
 Even if it is something small.
 I use [The Feynman Technique](https://news.ycombinator.com/item?id=11981353).
 - I like to keep my toolchain very short.
 I'm a minimalist to say the least.